SpatialHackathon/SpaceHack2023/method/README.md

 ### Method module layout and interface

-Please define a conda recipe as a `yml` file.
+Please define a conda recipe as a `yml` file for all the dependencies required for your methods script.
 This should list all the dependencies and also explicitly define the versions.

 Input:
  - Coordinates